 While we obviously couldn’t test every single configuration, we eventually isolated a group of configurations which meet our requirements.
 With more tweaks to our settings, we achieved our first stable combustions in late summer of 2019, which are further described in our Hot Fire Testing blog post.
 For these tests we’re still using 36/64 Nitrox.
 We’re expecting even better results using higher percentage Nitrox.

 Our teststand remained a compact, non-stationary unit, with most of the components directly attached to it.
 With all the upgrades included, room for installing additional upgrades is becoming a growing issue.

 Before and after every testing session the teststand is moved out and in to storage, solving the problem of missing stationary testing grounds.
 While this may seem like a huge hassle to outsiders, and it sure is from time to time, it is a perfect example for our adaptive approach.
 You’ve got to work with what you have.

 This project is the result of the endeavour of the TU Wien Space Team to create its own rocket motor for future experimental rockets within the team.
 Currently we are using commercially available solid rocket motors.
 The dream of our own rocket engine resulted in the founding of this work group, which is working on its own rocket engine.

 First tests in December of 2017

-Water was used as a less volatile replacement for fuel and nebulized using two nozzles and compressed air (10bar).
-In the future the air in the secondary nozzle will be replaced by oxygen.
-During the tests the size of the water drops was captured with a camera, while angles and distances between the nozzles were varied.
+Water was used as a less volatile replacement for fuel.
+Using two nozzles and compressed air it was shot through a nozzle and nebulized only a few millimeters after exiting the nozzle.
+The angle between the two nozzles, as well as their distance was varied.
+Using a camera–setup.
+During the tests the size of the water drops was captured with a camera, while angles and distances between the nozzles were varied and the pressure was held constant at 10 bar.
 Two months before a similar experiment had shown that an angle of 130-140 degrees was the optimum in terms of effectiveness and feasibility.

 Summary of Progress in 2018